-The Grounds Department consists of 5 full-time employees supported by student staff and supervised by Keith Woodring.
+The Grounds Department consists of 5 full-time employees supported by student staff and supervised by Rob McGann.
 Our grounds crew is always working on projects that will beautify our growing campus.
 They maintain 80 acres of campus which includes tree pruning, turf maintenance, litter control, flower beds, outdoor trash cans and ashtrays, snow removal, irrigation maintenance, sign repair, landscape design.

 Campus Services Building 104

 There are 7 garden sites and 5 planter sites on campus.
 Garden sites are defined as a concentrated area of diverse plants at or slightly above grade, based on a designed planting, requiring regular maintenance/irrigation and replacement of plants to keep the design intact.
 Planters are enclosed raised structures which also require irrigation and regular replacement of plants.
 Gardens are filled with perennials, bulbs, groundcover and annuals for an everchanging palette of color throughout the year.
 Areas around most buildings are planted with ground cover, grasses, bushes or evergreen bushes.

 UCCS is now a member of Plant Select®.
 The purpose of Plant Select is to seek out, identify and distribute the very best plants for Colorado landscapes.
 Being a member offers us more opportunities to educate students, faculty, staff, and the community about plants that thrive in local landscapes.

 UCCS has a varied micro-culture within Colorado Springs.
 We have the native bluffs climate surrounding campus but we also have a more cultivated climate within campus between buildings and in open spaces.